Walmart: marketplace guide

 - Promotion applied - specify whether a promotion must be added.
 The options are: Applied and Not applied.

 - Selling price - specify the selling price on Walmart.
 Select the Disable default fallback checkbox if you do not want the price to fallback to the default product price on ChannelEngine.

 - Promo placement - specify when to apply the promotion.
-The options are: Cart and Checkout.
-You can only select a Promo placement if you have not set a Promo type.
+The options are: cart and checkout.
+You can only select a Promo placement if you have not set a Promotion type.